20 Gaslighting Phrases Narcissists & Manipulators Use

 It strengthens the gaslighter’s argument that the victim is losing touch with reality.

-This creates an increasing sense of overdependence on the narcissist — that they know the best to keep the victim safe and in touch with the real world.
+This creates an increasing sense of overdependence on the narcissist.
+The victim starts to believe that their abuser knows how to keep them safe and in touch with the real world.

 Gaslighters use this phrase to help convince victims that their concerns and reactions are overblown, while the issue is trivial.
-This is a direct assault on the reasoning capacities of the victim.
+This is a direct strike on the reasoning intellect of the target person.

 A victim may get to hear their partner repeat this (“You’re imagining things” or “You’re making this up”) if they have narcissistic personality traits.
 This is one of the most frequent expressions used by narcissists.